mizotii/definitely-not-wordle/README.md

 A minimal Wordle clone.
 Flask backend, React frontend.

-## TODOs
+## Limitations

-- Colored keyboard.
+- The keyboard isn't colored.
 Consider remembering what letters you've selected a mental exercise for now.
+- The ENTER key doesn't work
+- Randomly picking from a list of valid words means that a lot of the time the words are going to be bad Wordle words.
+  - A fun TODO would be implementing evil mode (where the correct word switches based on each guess in such a way that it gives as little clues as possible)

 ## Prerequisites